 39. Silver Plasma Lightening Lamp

-Another great gift ideas for autistic teenagers is the classic Plasma Lightening Lamp.
-The base produces high frequency electromagnetic waves that cause the gases to turn into plasma.
+Another great gift idea for autistic teenagers is the classic Plasma

 If you touch the ball, the lightning bolts will combine into a strong beam and follow the movement of your finger.
 Clap hands to it and watch the pattern in its striking pulsations.